logicmoo/NomicMU/README.md

 # Project Progress and Goals

 Initialy NomicMU was PrologMUD which was created to ensure the world was stable and working (but not using English).
 NomicMU extends https://github.com/TeamSPoon/PrologMUD with two features: English and Forking.
-The English is as described above.
+The English is as described above coverts into the programming language that PrologMUD interprets.
-The forking allows potential commands and AI to see if something makes sense in the world before commiting it back to PrologMUDs global state.
+The Forking allows potential commands and AI to see if something makes sense in the world before commiting it back to PrologMUDs global state.
+It is used for parsing things like:   `Joe belives the rocks are trying to tell him something` .
+This allows a private world in  `props(joe,[memory([...])...])` database where the rocks really are.
 A person or NPC can began processing in a private state-space.
-Also it is used for parsing things like:   `Joe belives the rocks are trying to tell him something` .
-This allows a private world in  `props(joe,[memory([...])...])` database where the rocks really are.

-Instead is uses the language that NomicMU converts your English into.
-NomicMU is a
+Each player/NPC has their own MU running in which is their `memory/2`.
+As they move in this .. it also moves in the outer-MUD.
+The outter-MUD sends precepts as they go which is captured by inner-MUD to `memory/2`